The Wholesale A unit class is open for investment.

 8 March 2016

-The next Liquidity Event is scheduled for December 2019 and all investors will be notified at that time.
+The next Liquidity Event is expected to occur in December 2024 and all investors will be notified at that time.

 General information about liquidity